-4. To be adjusted (Saturday, 2:30-5:00 PM) - Rochie Matienzo (PhD), University of Santo Tomas, Manila: “Kierkegaard in Quiapo!: An Existential Reading of the Religious Experience of the Black Nazarene 'Traslación' Devotion”
+4. December 3 (Saturday, Afternoon) - Rochie Matienzo (PhD), University of Santo Tomas, Manila: “Kierkegaard in Quiapo!: An Existential Reading of the Religious Experience of the Black Nazarene 'Traslación' Devotion”

 ABSTRACT: In 1521, the Spanish conquistadores brought Christian faith to the Philippine islands.
 Through centuries, this faith becomes infused with the indigenous culture that paved the way to what is known today as the “Filipino popular religiosity."
 One of the most famous (and perhaps, infamous) among these rituals is the annual "Traslación" (“the passage”) devotion in honor of the Black Nazarene in Quiapo, Manila.
 The ritual is a procession first held in 1787 when the life-sized wooden 17th-century image of a suffering Christ was transferred from a small Augustinian church in Intramuros, Manila to its present Basilica in the Quiapo District.
 Since then, countless accounts of “miracles” have been claimed by its devotees that attracted not only the local scene but the international media as well.
 From 2004-2014, there is 4,000% increase of participants recorded who joined this religiosity; since for a devotee, it has become a personal "panata" (sacred vow) which one promises to keep until one’s strength allows him/her so.
 This practice of faith, however, also recorded a more than seven thousand injuries and nine lives lost since 2004.
 Thus, a widespread criticism of irrationality, idolatry, and paganism, become a synonymous emblem of the annual feast.
 In 1843, a Dane and existentialist Søren Kierkegaard published his visionary work, "Fear and Trembling," which describes a kind of “faith by virtue of the absurd” as inward, passionate, and subjective.
 Years after, in 1846, he defined this kind of “faith” in a polemic work, "Concluding Unscientific Postscript" implying that authentic faith may appear extremely absurd to all yet meaningful to the believer.
 This meaning is neither learned nor apprehended and yet experienced through a decisive and personal “leap” into the abyss faith.
 This essay, thus, wishes to reflect on the religious experience of the Black Nazarene devotion vis-à-vis Kierkegaardian faith as observed during the "Traslación" to provide a philosophical appreciation of this Filipino kind of faith.